aria-ml/dataeval/README.md

 ## About DataEval

-DataEval focuses on characterizing image data and its impact on model performance across classification and object-detection tasks.
+DataEval focuses on characterizing image data and its impact on model performance across Classification and object-detection tasks.

 <!-- start about -->